ekg/s2t/README.md

     ```
     OPENAI_API_KEY=sk-YOUR_API_KEY
     ```
-3. Set up key bindings in your GNOME Shell settings to run the scripts when F9 and F10 are pressed.
+3. Set up key bindings in your settings (e.g. keyboard settings on Ubuntu 24.04 gnome shell) to run the scripts when F9 and F10 are pressed.
 4. Ensure that you have the required dependencies installed:
     - `rec`: for audio recording
     - `curl`: for making HTTP requests